psolymos/journal/_posts/2016-06-18-scribus-poster.md

 * Why poster?
 Pros and cons, and sometimes an oral is downgraded
-* Organization
+* Organization (storyboard, file formats and put them in a directory, reproducible code)
-* Software and why it matter
+* Software and why it matters
 * Layout
 * Sizes
 * Fonts
 * Colors
-* Line drawings, figures, photos
+* Line drawings/sketches, figures/plots, flowcharts, maps, photos/images
 * Tables
 * Math notation
 * Printing